M for Mammy

 For fans of Roddy Doyle and Marian Keyes, a heartwarming and funny debut of an Irish family, the Augustts, all bound together with love and language.
 There's a son who doesn't speak, a mother who has a stroke, a granny who talks enough for all of them and a daughter who is writing it all down.

 Meet the Augustts: a loving, Irish family who, like all families, are a bit complicated.
-But they are bound together by their love for each other and the way their words shape their world.

 Eleanor O'Reilly is a teacher of English and Classical Studies who has just completed an MA in Creative Writing, at Manchester Metropolitan University.